-Paddle SC's skill ratings use the whitewater classification system as a starting point for obstacles.
 All categories assume recommended flow conditions for paddling.
-Some risk is always present when paddling, and difficulty can vary widely depending on conditions - such as changing flow or weather, downed trees, or tides.
+Some risk is always present when paddling, and difficulty can vary widely depending on conditions such as changing flow or weather, downed trees, or tides.
+Skill level for Paddle SC trips is based on our current knowledge of the waterway and the guidelines below.
+Please contact us if you think a trip rating should be changed.

 EASY – Little or no prior paddling experience is necessary to complete this paddling trip.
+These trips are great for first-time paddlers and are beginner and family-friendly.
 Hazards are minimal and water is mostly flat with no or very minor obstacles, no skilled maneuvering is required and only short portages (carrying the boat) once on the water.
 Paddlers may encounter Class I rapids (small ripples and waves).
-Trips labeled as “Easy” are great for first-time paddlers and are beginner and family-friendly.

 MODERATE – Some prior paddling experience is suggested for a comfortable trip.
 There may be hazards or obstacles that require more skillful maneuvering, including Class I and II rapids (straightforward rapids with clear, wide channels), downed trees, winding watercourses (stretches of river with quick turns), and some eddies.
 If a rapid higher than Class II is present, there is an option to portage (or carry your boat) around it.